stacks-network/docs/src/pages/understand-stacks/mining.md

 ## Reward maturity

-Miner rewards, i.e. block rewards and transaction fees take 100 blocks on the bitcon blockchain to mature.
+Miner rewards, that is, block rewards and transaction fees take 100 blocks on the bitcon blockchain to mature.
 After successful mining a block your rewards will appear in the Stacks account after ~24 hours.

 ## Mining with Proof-of-Transfer